Black Hills National Forest: Flora and fauna

 While ponderosa pine is the most common tree species found in the forest, spruce can be found in the higher elevations.
 Elk, moose, mule deer, pronghorn, and white-tailed deer are commonly seen.
-Black bears and grizzly bears have been spotted in the Black Hills.
+Black bears have been spotted in the Black Hills.
 Cougars are increasing dramatically as a result of prolific herds of deer and elk.
 Coyotes, bighorn sheep and mountain goats are also frequently seen by visitors.
 Bald eagles, hawks, osprey, peregrine falcon and another two hundred species of birds can be found in this forest, especially along streams and near water sources.

 Recreation

 30 campgrounds are located in the forest and there are 11 reservoirs that are well stocked for sport fishing.
-450 miles (725 km) of hiking trails provide access to more remote destinations and to the summit of Black Elk Peak.
+450 miles (725 km) of hiking trails (including the South Dakota Centennial Trail) and hundreds of miles of equestrian trails provide access to more remote destinations and to the summit of Black Elk Peak.
 With over 5000 mi of Forest system roads, the Forest is also a haven for motorized travel.